firecat1234/float/readme.md

-# Float Project
+# float Project

-Float is a latent-thought based learning agent designed to run on locally managed hardware with a focus on privacy.
+float is a latent-thought based learning agent designed to run on locally managed hardware with a focus on privacy.
 It specializes in efficient latent modeling and is augmented by external systems.

+please know: float is still in the early stages of development. feedback, testing, and suggestions would be appreciated.

 ## Overview

-Float leverages advanced language models and a modular architecture to provide a robust platform for learning and interaction.
+float leverages advanced language models and a modular architecture to provide a robust platform for learning and interaction.
 It integrates with various tools and APIs to enhance its capabilities.

 ## Architecture